dheera/magicimport.py/README.md

 No. Don't use this in production.
 This is mostly just a convenience hack for small personal projects.

-1. Doee it work with Python 2?
+1. Does it work with Python 2?

 No. Not yet, but people should move to Python 3 already.